Stateline Area Crime Stoppers Announce 2020

 Highland Community College Scholarship

-February 1, 2019 Freeport- For the third year in a row the Stateline Area Crime Stoppers is proud to offer a $1,000 scholarship to a student in the criminal justice program at Highland Community College.
+February 1, 2020 Freeport- For the fourth year in a row the Stateline Area Crime Stoppers is proud to offer a scholarship to a student in the criminal justice program at Highland Community College.
 This year the amount of the scholarship will be increased to $1,500.
 Also, for the second year in a row the scholarship will be rewarded in the honor of the late Trooper Brooke Jones-Story who paid the ultimate sacrifice in the line of duty in March of 2019.

 The scholarship is offered through the Highland Community College Foundation, “We believe a Crime Stoppers organization should do more that pay informants for information.
 We need to create programs that will help fight crime and improve the safety of our communities.
 Investing in the future of those who want to become part of the law enforcement team is an investment well worth making” said Stephenson County Sheriff Dave Snyders.